-- All work leading to a Certificate must be completed within three years. - All work leading to the DBS, AABS or MA(BS) degree must be completed within six years. - ❖ All work leading to the MDiv degree must be completed within eight years. - ❖ All work leading to the BABS, ThM, DMin degree must be completed within ten years.
+- ❖ All work leading to a Certificate must be completed within three years. - ❖ All work leading to the DBS, AABS or MA(BS) degree must be completed within six years. - ❖ All work leading to the MDiv degree must be completed within eight years. - ❖ All work leading to the ThM degree must be completed within three years, non-inclusive of MDiv work. - ❖ All work leading to the BABS, ThM, DMin degree must be completed within ten years.